 Yesterday a post in the Guardian–Meg Rosoff sparks diversity row over books for marginalised children–appeared.

-A post the American Indians in Children’s Literature blog regarding author Meg Rosoff’s comments on the Facebook link above was (as I learned) a response of Call-out Culture. *
+A post on the American Indians in Children’s Literature blog regarding Meg Rosoff’s comments on Facebook was (as I learned) a response of Call-out Culture. *

 * Briarpatch Magazine defines Call-out Culture as follows.
 “Call–out culture refers to the tendency among progressives, radicals, activists, and community organizers to publicly name instances or patterns of oppressive behaviour and language use by others.
 People can be called out for statements and actions that are sexist, racist, ableist, and the list goes on.”